Orange ribbon: Worldwide

 The orange ribbon is used for the United Nations International Day for the Elimination of Racial Discrimination.
 This is held in March and coincides with Australia's Harmony Day.
 The ribbon shows awareness of racial tolerance, or cultural diversity.

 Orange ribbons are used during August to raise awareness and support for International Autoinflammatory Awareness Month.
 The orange and red-orange tones of the official logo and ribbon represent inflammation and fevers, which are prevalent in flare-ups of autoinflammatory diseases.
 The Autoinflammatory Alliance logo has these colors, alongside a design that represents an inflammation, the fevers/pain of the disorders, and the passion of the informed patient/supporter.

 Orange ribbons raise awareness of malnutrition and its consequences.

-It was recently used worldwide to promote awareness of self-harm on March 1, 2012.
+It was used worldwide to promote awareness of self-harm on March 1, 2012.
 March 1 is designated as Self-injury Awareness Day (SIAD) around the world.
 On this day, some people choose to be more open about their own self-harm, and awareness organisations make special efforts to raise awareness about self-harm and prevention programmes.
-Some people wear an orange awareness ribbon to encourage awareness of self-harm.
+Some people wear an orange awareness ribbon to encourage awareness to self-harm.

 Multiple sclerosis and complex regional pain syndrome (formerly known as Reflex Sympathetic Dystrophy) awareness both use orange ribbons.

 Kidney cancer and leukaemia both use orange awareness ribbons.
 It is also used in November for COPD Awareness Month.